-Increased popularity of the procedure over recent years has meant that prices are becoming more affordable.
+The increased popularity of the procedure over recent years has meant that prices are becoming more affordable.
 Prices at Aventus Clinic start from £1,995 and vary depending on the size and type of procedure needed.
-At your consultation you will have a thorough assessment of your hair loss.
-Based on the extent and type of hair loss the doctor will design a personalised treatment plan for you.
+At your consultation, you will have a thorough assessment of your hair loss.
+Based on the extent and type of hair loss the doctor will design a personalized treatment plan for you.

 What is the Best Age for Hair Transplant?